mariaedwards/calls-history/README.md

 ### Known Issues

-- Filtering dates has some discrepancy - it includes previous date
+- Filtering dates has some discrepancies - it includes the previous date

 ### Next steps

 1. Client tests
-2. Sorting and filtering functionality on client
+2. Sorting and filtering functionality on the client
-2. Implementing nice loading state
+2. Implementing a nice loading state
 3. Breaking lists into smaller components
 4. Utilizing env variables and production-ready libraries for deployment
 5. Improvements